camilne9/election_analytics_blog/posts/reflection_prediction.md

 Additionally, I should add considerations to the relatedness of different states.
 The results of different states are correlated (ie "Blue Wall" states)

+another time I would also explicitly predict the districts in Maine and Nebraska